patrickdoc/port67/Section2/12-pointers.md

 Like we talked about before, there is no way to just know the length of a string.
 But C is good about including the null characters on the end of them, so we just need to check for them.

+## Double Pointer as a List of Strings

 Given that example, we can see that `char *my_string` can be treated as a list of characters, otherwise known as a string.
 We have the starting address of the